billhails/CEKF/docs/NAMESPACES.md

   * Read the number of slots to pop and the namespace stack position.
   * Before popping anything, create a new Value type NAMESPACE with a copy of the current stack.
-  * Then put that into the stack at the designated location.
+  * Then put that into the stack at the designated location (stack top minus number of slots to pop minus namespace stack position).
   * Lastly pop the namespace internals off of the stack.
 * When `BYTECODE_NS_FINISH` is encountered, read the number of namespaces.
   * For each namespace slot: